-In February 2018 we received dividend income from the following companies:
+In February we received pay cheques from the following companies:

 - Bank of Montreal (BMO.TO)

 - Costco (COST)

 - Dream Office REIT (D.UN)

 - Dream Global (DRG.UN)

 - General Mills (GIS)